 - How do I add an my affiliate link to my WordPress blog?

 - How to promote your affiliate links (12 clever ways)?

 - The legal side of promoting your affiliate links (blog post, social media, email)

 - The RIGHT and WRONG way of promoting your links

 *This post contains affiliate links.
 Click here for more info.

 What are affiliate links?

-Once you sign up for the affiliate program, you will be given a unique affiliate link or affiliate code.
-This exclusive link made just for you will be the one you will share will your audience and how your sales will be tracked.
+Once you sign up for the affiliate program or network, you will be given a unique affiliate link or affiliate code.
+This exclusive link made just for you will be the one you will share with your audience and how your sales will be tracked.